HendrikVE/Arduino-LiquidCrystalWired/README.md

-# Driver for HD44780 based controllers for Arduino
+# Driver for AiP31068 based controllers for Arduino

-This library was developed and tested on an esp32 with a AiP31068L controller, but should work for every other board and HD44780 based controller as well.
+This library was developed and tested on an esp32 with a AiP31068L controller, but should work for every other board as well.
+The AiP31068L is an intermediate controller making it possible to speak to a HD44780 compatible display via I2C.

 The API is incompatible to existing APIs like LiquidCrystal, because I don't like the API of them.
 In fact it was one of the reasons to write my own version.